Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: The (in-in) EFT approach

 We choose the supplementary condition $L^{\mu\nu}V_\mu=0$ for the rotational degrees of freedom, which then translates into $L^{\mu\nu}e_{\mu}^0 = L^{\mu0}=0$ in the local frame.
 The same condition applies to the quadrupole moment, namely $I^{a0}=0$, since $E_{\mu\nu}V^\mu=0$.
 We introduce the angular-momentum vector, defined through $\bL^i = (1/2)\varepsilon^{i jk} L^{jk}$, contracted with the Euclidean ($\delta^{ij}$) metric, and $\varepsilon^{i jk}$ is the three-dimensional (flat) Levi-Civita symbol (with $\varepsilon^{123}=+1$).
 4pt We split the metric into a background piece plus a perturbation,

 together with the tetrad,

 and use the following gauge-fixing term

-which then preserve gauge invariance under transformations of the background metric \cite{DeWitt:1967ub,tHooft:1974toh,Abbott:1980hw}.
+with $\bar\nabla$ the covariant derivative, obeying $\bar\nabla_\sigma \bar g_{\mu\nu}=0$, which then preserves the gauge invariance under transformations of the background metric \cite{DeWitt:1967ub,tHooft:1974toh,Abbott:1980hw}.
 As we shall see, the form of the last term in \eqref{eq:StartingAction} plays a crucial role enforcing diffeomorphism invariance, and ultimately the Ward identities, of the two-body system.
 4pt

 In order to incorporate dissipative effects, we implement the in-in formalism \cite{Keldysh:1964ud,Calzetta:1986cq}.
 This entails a doubling of the degrees of freedom, introducing a closed-time path action \cite{Galley:2009px,Galley:2012qs,Goldberger:2012kf,Galley:2013eba,Galley:2014wla,Galley:2015kus,Maia:2017yok,Maia:2017gxn,Kalin:2022hph,Dlapa:2022lmu,Leibovich:2023xpg},